HTTPArchive/almanac.httparchive.org/src/content/en/2020/cms.md

   )
 }}

-For WordPress the numbers are within 0.1%; for the other CMSs the difference is larger.
+For WordPress the numbers are very similar; for the other CMSs the difference is larger.
 Drupal and Squarespace have 16.7 and 26.3% more websites on desktop than mobile respectively, whilst Joomla and Wix have 7.5 and 15.2% more times on mobile than desktop.

 The 0.1 to 1% adoption share category sees significantly more movement.
 These account for CMSs powering up to 50,000 websites.